February 20, 2014

 Posted in Ticket Program News, Career Tips, Financial Literacy | 6 Comments »

 Throughout the month, in-person and virtual career fairs are taking place around the country.
 If you are looking for work, a career fair gives you an opportunity to get connected with employers who are currently hiring and talk directly with their recruiters.
-When you cannot be at the event in person, virtual career fairs offer a unique opportunity for you to engage in real-time with employers who are ready to hire!
+Additionally, virtual career fairs offer a unique opportunity for you to engage in real time from the comfort of your own home with employers who are ready to hire!